 13. Visit the Estonian Open-Air Museum

 Hidden amongst the trees and forests just outside of Tallinn, this open-air museum is a reconstruction of an 18th-century rural village.
 It’s home to all kinds of traditional Estonian buildings.
 There are actors dressed up in historical garb as well as traditional professions on display, such as basket weaving and blacksmithing.
 There are over 80 wooden buildings you can visit, including a church, school, tavern, and farmhouse.
-Admission is 10 EUR in the summer and 8 EUR in the winter).
+Admission is 10 EUR.

 Estonia Travel Costs

 Accommodation – Hostel dorms start at 10 EUR per night for a bed in a 10-20 bed dorm.
 A smaller dorm with 6-8 beds costs 15 EUR per night.
 For a private room in a hostel, expect to pay at least 30 EUR per night.
 Free Wi-Fi is standard and most hostels have self-catering facilities.
 A few include free breakfast.